Marso22/healthy-living-mental-health/README.md

 ![image](https://github.com/user-attachments/assets/fdbe4c94-1b63-41c3-a13d-20502ac2182d)

-Index.html: - Performance impacted by image sizes (even after optimized using Squoosh) and internet speed which is only 45 Mbps.
+Index.html: - Performance impacted by image sizes (even after optimized by Squoosh.app) and internet speed which is only 45 Mbps.
 Best Practices result might be impacted by third party programs involved in some parts of website deployment.

 Deployed site can be found [here](https://marso22.github.io/healthy-living-mental-health/#)